loust333/overtime-app/README.md

 ## Features
 - x Approval workflow
-- SMS Sending -> link to approval or overtime input -> integrate with heroku scheduler
+- x SMS Sending -> link to approval or overtime input -> integrate with heroku scheduler
 - x Administrate adin dashboard
 - x Block non admin users and guest users
 - Email summary to managers for Approval
 - x Needs to be documented if employee did not log Overtime
+- Create AuditLog for each text message

 ## UI
 - x Bootstrap -> formatting